-Recognize important distinctions between document file types to correctly distribute important files in the right format at all times.
-Learn nuances between document file types to streamline workflow and reduce inaccurate usage of formats.
+Recognize distinctions between document file types to distribute files in the right format.
+Learn nuances of document file types to streamline workflow and reduce inaccurate usage of formats.

 Document File Types – .doc and .docx

 DOC and DOCX file types are a product of Microsoft Word software.
 The standard save of a Word document was a .doc until the software moved to .docx extensions.
-The doc file type was popular simply due to its tie to Microsoft Office, but it had its drawbacks.
+The doc file type was popular due to its tie to Microsoft Office, but it had its drawbacks.
 The main limitation of the .doc was it was restriction to access only from Microsoft software users.
-This restriction ended with the docx file type conversion, which adapts to other word processing sources.
+This restriction ended with the docx document file conversion, which adapts to other word processing sources.

-The .doc and docx files are highly versatile and capable of handling tasks for contrasting user types.
+The .doc and docx files are versatile and capable of handling tasks for contrasting user types.
 The files can contain text, but also a wide array of visual elements including graphs and tables.
 The main feature to note when deciding if this file type is right for your selection is the capability for editing it offers.
 The standard expectation of any file extension is capability for the original creator to be able to edit it. .doc and docx go one step further and offer anyone who receives the file the possibility to edit.

 Document File Types – .xls and .xlsx

 XLS and XLSX files are Microsoft Excel software products, which are in the form of a spreadsheet.
 The main use of .xls and .xlsx is data administration, particularly organizing and visualization of data.
-Similar to Microsoft Word, the .xlsx is the updated version of the Excel file formats.
+Like Microsoft Word, the .xlsx is the updated version of the Excel file formats.
 The .xls is more accessible across the entire spectrum of users, whereas .xlsx is restricted to updated systems past the inception of .xlsx.
-There are conversion capabilities, which could be prudent considering the way each format is stored.
+There are conversion capabilities, which are prudent considering the way each format is stored.

 Document File Types – .pdf